 It's important to feel comfortable with your image and to embrace what you have.
 I'm sure if men could wear makeup without getting judged, they definitely would!

-For those women who have small or not so bold eyes, it can be difficult to create a makeup effect that accentuates and makes your eyes appear sexier, more noticeable and smoldering.
+For those women who have small or not-so-bold eyes, it can be difficult to create a makeup effect that accentuates and makes your eyes appear sexier, more noticeable and smoldering.
 Eyes, they say, are the window to a person's soul, so why not make the most of yours?

 Every eye is unique, and the shade, shape and pattern of one person’s eye can be totally different to another.
-By using basic techniques it is possible to make your eyes appear even more beautiful.
+By using basic techniques, it is possible to make your eyes appear even more beautiful.

-You should learn what tones of makeup will compliment the shade of your eye.
+You should learn what tones of makeup will complement the shade of your eye.
 When you feel proud of your eyes and wish to show them off, nothing can stand in your way.
 It boosts your confidence and makes you feel sexy.

-What's the Key to Sexy, Smokey Eye Makeup?
+What Is the Key to Sexy, Smokey Eye Makeup?

 To get that sultry supermodel gaze, be sure to obtain the correct products to add to your makeup collection.
 You may already have these.
 You will need:

 - Lash lengthening mascara

 Once you have these products, you should concentrate and perfect your eye makeup in a good mirror and in an area with a lot of light.
 This is so that you can spot any mistakes you make as you go along.